The Historic Railcars Are Home!

 Below are the 10 railroad cars that were moved to the NCRM rail yard.
 Items 1-4 are owned by NCRM and are in weathered condition but restorable.
 Items 5 and 6 were owned by Duke Energy and donated to NCRM.

-1. Historic ex-Pullman sleeper, originally called the Calais, but later re-named the Alexandria, that was built in 1916.
-In the late 1940’s it was acquired by the Seaboard Air Line Railroad and converted into a foreman/cook car for use on maintenance trains.
-Much later, one end was altered to appear to be an observation car.
-Rumor has it, this modification was done so that the car could be used in a movie featuring a presidential candidate speaking from the back.
+- Historic ex-Pullman Sleeper (Calais/Alexandria) – Built in 1916, originally named Calais and later renamed Alexandria.
+In the late 1940s it was acquired by the Seaboard Air Line Railroad and converted into a foreman/cook car for maintenance trains.
+One end was later modified to resemble an observation car—reportedly so it could appear in a movie featuring a presidential candidate giving a speech from the rear platform.

-2. Atlantic Coast Line Baggage-Express car, that was used for carrying luggage, baggage and mail on passenger trains.
-The inside is wide-open and ideal for our eventual use as a new display space.
+- Atlantic Coast Line Baggage-Express Car – Once used to carry luggage, baggage, and mail on passenger trains.
+Its open interior makes it a strong candidate for future use as a museum display space.

-3. Ex-Pullman baggage/RPO car, built in the 1910’s originally for the Denver and Rio Grande Western Railroad.
-It was later acquired by the “old” Norfolk Southern Railway and converted to a “camp car” for maintenance crews to use eat and sleep.
-Inside are bunk beds, seating, a kitchen and restroom.
-This car was used in trains with the NS #711 crane tender car currently on the NCRM property.
+- Ex-Pullman Baggage/RPO Car – Built in the 1910s for the Denver & Rio Grande Western Railroad, later acquired by the original Norfolk Southern Railway and converted into a camp car for maintenance crews.
+Outfitted with bunk beds, seating, a kitchen, and restroom, this car once operated with the NS #711 crane tender car now at NCRM.

-4. Hi-Cube Tall Boxcar, which is believed to be one of the last surviving original paint Chesapeake and Ohio Railway 60-foot-high cube plug door box cars.
+- Hi-Cube Tall Boxcar – Believed to be one of the last surviving Chesapeake & Ohio 60-foot high-cube plug door boxcars retaining its original paint.

-Each car was lifted by crane onto a flatbed truck, transported five miles to the NCRM rail yard, and then another crane lifted the cars from the truck to a set of tracks at the railway.
-If you have any questions concerning “Save the Ten”, please email them to [email protected] and one of our volunteers will respond.
+Each railcar was carefully lifted by crane onto a flatbed truck, transported five miles to the NCRM rail yard, and then transferred from the truck onto museum tracks with a second crane.

 How to Donate